cybergrrl/scoutaloud/content/projects/xmas-movie-discovery/films/holiday_mismatch_2024.md

 description = """New retiree Barb joins a Holiday Committee but clashes with long standing member Kath.
 When they realize their kids have started dating, they conspire to break up the happy couple."""

 [taxonomies]
-xmas_genres = ['TV Movie', 'Comedy', 'Family', 'Romance', 'Hallmark']
+xmas_genres = ['Romance', 'Family', 'TV Movie', 'Hallmark', 'Comedy']

 [extra]
 film_url = """https://letterboxd.com/film/holiday-mismatch/"""